 Commissioner Crockett was born in Nashville, Tennessee.
-He received his bachelor of arts degree from Philander Smith College in Little Rock, Arkansas and attended Florida State University.
-He started work at the Arthur Dozier School for Boys in November 1954 as a houseparent and was serving as Superintendent of the Lancaster Youth Development Center when he was appointed to the Parole and Probation Commission in November 1975.
-He served as Chairman of the Commission from July 2, 1978 until June 30, 1980 and has been subsequently reappointed as a Commissioner.
-Commissioner Crockett holds membership in the American Correctional Association, the Florida Council on Crime and Delinquency, and the American Correctional Association.
-He served on the Governor's Council on Criminal Justice and was President of the Advisory Committee on TASC Drug Programs.
+He received his Bachelor of Arts Degree from Philander Smith College in Little Rock, Arkansas and attended Florida State University.
+He started work at the Arthur Dozier School for Boys in November, 1954 as a house-parent and was serving as superintendent of the Lancaster Youth Development Center when he was appointed to the Parole Commission in November of 1975.
+He served as Chairman of the Commission from July 2, 1978 until June 30, 1980.
+Commissioner Crockett holds membership in the American Correctional Association, the Florida Council on Crime and Delinquency, and the American Association of Paroling Authorities.
+Commissioner Crockett is a certified consultant with the American Correctional Association.
+He served on the Governors's Council on Criminal Justice and was President of the Advisory Committee on TASC Drug Programs.
 Commissioner Crockett was presented the Distinguished Service Award for Chapter II of the Florida Council on Crime and Delinquency in 1979 and was recognized by the statewide Council in that same year.
-Commissioner Crockett was also recognized by the Florida Chapter of the National Bar Association on July 16, 1983 for his outstanding contributions to the Florida criminal justice system.
+Commissioner Crockett was also recognized by the Florida Chapter of the National Bar Association on July 16, 1983 for this outstanding contributions to the Florida criminal justice system.
+Commissioner Crockett was reappointed to the Commission to serve a six-year term in November, 1991, until November, 1997, by the Honorable Lawton Chiles, Governor of the State of Florida.